A Guide To Blue Light Headache Relief

 - Adjust the armrest so you can comfortably relax your shoulders while typing

-- Keep the monitor 20 to 26 inches from your body
+- Keep the monitor 20 to 26 inches from your face

 - Place the monitor at eye level

-For a significant amount of years now, blue light glasses have been all over the market, promising that they will ease all troubles that you’ve been experiencing with blue light.
+For many years, blue light glasses have been all over the market, promising that they will ease all troubles that you’ve been experiencing with blue light.

 However, the response from people has been polarized.

-If you’ve worn glasses for a long time you would know that this can happen whenever you get a new pair of glasses of any kind.
+If you’ve worn glasses for a long time you would know that this can happen whenever you get a new pair of glasses of any kind, essentially due to the temple tips exerting pressure on the temple.
+So, be aware of this potential factor.

-And while there are no studies to prove their efficacy, looking at anecdotal evidence shows that there is a somewhat chance that they might help.
+And while there are no studies to prove their efficacy, looking at anecdotal evidence shows that there is a chance that they help!